 Leasing is a great option for those who want a new car but don’t want to commit to buying.
 Still, a motorist can get into a wreck just as easily in a leased vehicle.
 Knowing what steps to take is vital if you hope to avoid significant financial losses as a result of the accident.

 Accidents involving leased vehicles require some additional legwork for getting your car fixed.
 If you were physically injured, you also need to make a claim for compensation to cover your medical bills.
-Below, our car accident lawyers in Conyers tell you what you need to know.
+Below, our accident lawyer tells you what you need to know.

 Swap Insurance & Other Information At The Scene